(rubeola, hard measles, red measles)

 How can measles be prevented?

 Maintaining the highest level of immunization against measles is the best preventive measure.
-Measles vaccine may be given on or after a child's first birthday, but it is recommended at 15 months of age.
-Measles vaccine may be given alone or in a one-shot combination vaccine that protects against measles and rubella (MR) or measles, mumps and rubella (MMR).
-The vaccine is highly effective and one injection usually produces lifelong immunity.
+Measles vaccine (MMR) may be given at 12-15 months of age.
+The second dose of MMR is given at 4-6 years of age.
+The vaccine is highly effective and two MMR shots usually produce lifelong immunity.

 - American Academy of Pediatrics